SergeiKlimenko/pdf2doc_search_extractor/README.md

 # pdf2doc_search_extractor
+A script for saving pages with keywords from pdf files into doc files

 This script
 * searches for keywords from a provided list in all pdf files in its current directory